Hoboken Cemetery

 The Hoboken Cemetery is located at 5500 Tonnelle Avenue in North Bergen, New Jersey, United States. in the New Durham section.
 It was owned by the City of Hoboken.
-The Flower Hill Cemetery borders it on two sides.
-Although one may have the sense of a well groomed and cared for cemetery when first arriving at the Hoboken Cemetery, just a short walk in any direction and you will find a different story.
+Although appearing well groomed and cared when first arriving at the Hoboken Cemetery, just a short walk in any direction and you will find a different story.
 It is bordered by Flower Hill Cemetery.
 The Secaucus Junction was built on land that was partially the Hudson County Burial Grounds.
-The exhumed bodies were to be re-interred at the Hoboken Cemetery but that was cancelled when the cemetery was found to have been recycling older full graves that did not have tombstones, and selling them as virgin plots.
+The exhumed bodies were to be re-interred at the Hoboken Cemetery, but was later cancelled when the cemetery was found to have been recycling older full graves without tombstones and selling them as virgin plots.
 The cemetery said it has no record of any bodies being buried in those plots.